Quick Summary

 Beyond symbolism, the success of women CEOs in India is undeniable and awe-inspiring.
 According to a report by Bain & Company, nearly 20% of enterprises in India are owned by women.
 While the country is steering towards transforming its economic and social development status through women-owned businesses, several women dynamos have ascended to fame with their stellar entrepreneurship skills.

 With their visionary strategies and meticulous execution, they have not only brought about tangible growth and profitability to their organizations but have also demonstrated their ability to navigate complex challenges with finesse and resilience.
 Furthermore, the success of women CEOs in India extends far beyond the boardroom.
-They have become powerful role models, embodying the notion that success knows no gender boundaries.
-Their accomplishments serve as a catalyst for societal change, inspiring countless women to dream bigger, strive harder, and seize their rightful place at the forefront of the business world.

 Leena Nair, an alumnus of XLRI Jamshedpur and a native of Kolhapur, Maharashtra, is acclaimed for her people-centred approach to leadership.
 She is the youngest woman CEO in India.
 Nair, a management gold medalist from XLRI, Jamshedpur, and a graduate of Sangli’s Walchand College of Engineering with a degree in electrical engineering, became the helm of Chanel in January 2022.

-Before joining Chanel, Nair worked as the Chief Human Resource Executive for British packaged food and consumer products major Unilever PLC.
+Before joining Chanel, Nair works as the Chief Human Resource Executive for British packaged food and consumer products major Unilever PLC.
 She was Unilever’s first female, Asian, and youngest-ever chief human resource executive.
 Nair has always been a strong supporter of equality and diversity, as well as a fighter for change.
-In 2021, she was awarded the Great British Business Woman Role Model of the Year honor.
+In 2021, she was awarded the Great British Business Woman Role Model of the Year honour.

 Matchmaking has changed significantly for the younger age because of Dubey.
 The Match Group, which owns dating websites including Tinder, Match, OkCupid, and Hinge, is led by her.
 She attended IIT Kharagpur to study Metallurgical engineering after growing up in Jamshedpur.
 She started her career at Texas Instruments as an engineer.